malramsay64/Dynamics/notebooks/06_computing_structural_relaxation.md

 the dynamics of supercooled liquids, being the most fundamental relaxation process (Angell 2000).
 It is the process by which
-a liquid forgets it's structure from some earlier time (Edger 1996), and can be measured experimentally through quasi-elastic neutron scattering or photon correlation spectroscopy.
+a liquid forgets its structure from some earlier time (Edger 1996), and can be measured experimentally through quasi-elastic neutron scattering or photon correlation spectroscopy.
 These experimental techniques are measuring